-- Management of calls from licence holders regarding invoices, late payments, fees and general enquiries. - PIRSA Fisheries and Aquaculture staff are encouraged to visit licensed aquaculture sites to understand operational constraints, the use of particular farming structures and engage with industry participants to ensure a relevant understanding of current practices and trends within the sectors of the SA aquaculture industry.
+- Management of calls from lease and licence holders regarding invoices, late payments, fees and general enquiries. - Provision of maps when requested. - PIRSA Fisheries and Aquaculture staff are encouraged to visit leased and/or licensed aquaculture sites to understand operational constraints, the use of particular farming structures and to engage with industry participants to ensure a relevant understanding of current practices and trends within the sectors of the SA aquaculture industry.
 This also improves communication channels between PIRSA staff and industry.